CARBON-1/CARBON-1/README.md

 ---

 ### ✍️ Blog Posts :
-Access my blogs on my research and development on ideation of a new phase of life.
+Access my blogs on my research and development on ideation of a new phase of life.<br>
-This blog contains my learning and implementation journey of astrophysics and it's related fields.
+This blog contains my learning and implementation journey of astrophysics and it's related fields.<br>
-Access it over here and subscribe to get updates -
+Access it over here and subscribe to get updates - blog.1ladybug.com

 ---